 Team members take cues from leadership.
 As professionals strive to find work-life balance, they need leaders to pave the way.
 One way to break out of the green circle = productive cycle, is for leaders to openly and regularly share when they take breaks.
 Leaders can update their status when they step away for lunch 🥗, take a break to exercise 🚴, go out for a walk 🌄, prioritize caregiving responsibilities 👪, or sign off for the night 💤.

-This advice is specifically written for Slack features, but can apply to any tool where your team experiences the sync response creep.
+This advice is specifically written for Slack asynchronous communication features, but can apply to any tool where your team experiences the sync response creep.

 As our CEO, Tammy Bjelland, shared with the Rosie Report,

 “we advise teams to be cognizant of the ways that async communication tools can quickly be warped into sync tools . . .
 It’s important to recognize the distinction between having the right balance of communication tools and knowing how to use them.
 Effectively balancing async and sync communication takes practice.”